How to Grow and Care for Alocasia wentii (Went's Hardy Alocasia) Indoors

 Temperature and Humidity

-Average warmth with a minimum of 130C and a maximum of 300C is ideal for Alocasia wentii.
+Average warmth of 15-300C is ideal for Alocasia wentii.
 Below 130C, the plant may drop all its leaves and go into dormancy stage.
+Keep it away from frost and drafts as it hates sudden changes in temperature.

 Occasionally clean the leaves by damp wiping them with a soft cloth to get rid of dust and discourage pests infestation.
+Ensure that there is good air circulation to minimize fungal diseases.

 Potting Soil

 The best soil for Alocasia wentii should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+Aroids potting mixes are ideal for Alocasias.

 Fertilizer

-Withhold feeding during the cold season as the plant undergoes dormancy during this period and growth is minimal at this time.
+Feed Alocasia wentii with a balanced, liquid fertilizer every 4 weeks during the growing period for lush growth.
+Withhold feeding in the cold season as the plant undergoes dormancy during this period and growth is minimal at this time.

 Flush out accumulated salts arising from fertilizers every 2-3 months by running a stream of water through the soil until the water comes out through the drainage holes.
 Let the stream of water run for a few minutes.
 Repeat the process several times.